vtodd15/vtodd15.github.io/aiba/readme.txt

 In terms of timeline, no spoiler toggle and minor spoiler toggle take place vaguely after Mizuki end.
 Major spoiler toggle takes place after Resolution end.

-If you encounter a bug (even something as small as a spelling mistake), please contact me either through discord (uraniumUmbrella#6334), email (yuyugamedev@gmail.com), or any of the social sites listed under Dev Socials in Aiba's right click menu.
+If you encounter a bug (even something as small as a spelling mistake), please contact me either through email (yuyugamedev@gmail.com), or any of the social sites listed under Dev Socials in Aiba's right click menu.

 ------------------------Content Warnings